tytydraco/yessleep/out/There_are_Children_in_the_Trees.md

 I'd been out at night in deep canopy more times than I can count, and I know what a clear sky looks like glimpsed between leaves: cold white points, motionless, far away.
 What I was looking at instead, high up in the black shapes of the branches around my camp, were dozens of small points of light with a faint warmth to their color, something closer to candlelight than starlight, and as I watched, several of them blinked, all at once, the way a hundred small pairs of eyes blink together when something below them moves.

-I put my headlamp on its brightest setting and pointed it straight up, and for one full second before my brain refused to process it correctly.
+I put my headlamp on its brightest setting and pointed it straight up, and for one full second before my brain refused to process it correctly...

- I saw a child, small, younger than ten by the proportions, sitting on a branch far too thin to hold real weight, legs dangling, watching me with an expression of mild curiosity.
+I saw a child.

+Small.
+Younger than ten by the proportions.

+Sitting on a branch far too thin to hold real weight, legs dangling, watching me with an expression of mild curiosity.

 Its skin in the beam of my light was bone white, and its mouth was open slightly in something I first read as a smile before I understood it was full, edge to edge, of small, close-set, needle-fine teeth.
 When I swung the light wider, shaking hard by then, I found not one child but a dozen at least, spaced through the branches of three or four trees ringing my camp, all facing down, all watching, all with those same warm, unnaturally steady points of light where their eyes should have been.

 I understood, with a kind of sick, sliding clarity, exactly what had been scattered across that quarter mile of trail, and exactly why the gravel had felt wrong under my boots hours before I'd had the courage to look at it.